TinkerMill/workshop-ess-alexa-controlled-device/docs/4_alexa_skill.md

-# Module 4: Alexa Skill
+# Module 4: Alexa Skill and End-to-End

 In this module, you will build the Alexa Skill in the Amazon Developer console and test the *intent* programmed.
 The skill, locally running on your laptop, will *publish* a message to CloudMQTT to turn on, or off, the light (LED).